Marcel Tisserand: Wolfsburg

 Tisserand remained on the sideline at the start of the 2018–19 season, as he continued to recover from his tendon injury.
 His first appearance of the season came on 5 October 2018, starting a match before coming off as a substitute in the 86th minute, in a 2–0 loss against Werder Bremen.
 Tisserand appeared four matches between 27 October 2018 and 9 November 2018, playing in the centre–back position.
 However, he suffered a thigh injury that saw him sidelined for months.
 It wasn't until on 13 April 2019 when Tisserand returned to the starting line-up, playing in the right–back position, as the club lost 2–0 against RB Leipzig.
 He regained his first team place, playing in the right–back position once before playing in the centre–back position for the remaining games of the 2018–19 season.
 Tisserand then scored his first goal for the club, in a 2–0 win over 1.
 FC Nürnberg on 4 May 2019.
 At the end of the 2018–19 season, he went on to make twelve appearances and scoring once in all competitions.

 Ahead of the 2019–20 season, Tisserand was linked a move away from VfL Wolfsburg, as clubs, such as, Toulouse, Augusburg and Espanyol interested in signing him.
 But in the end, he stayed at the club.
 Having missed the start of the 2019–20 season, due to injury, Tisserand's first appearance of the season came on 13 September 2019, starting the whole game, in a 1–1 draw against Fortuna Düsseldorf.
 Since returning to the first team from injury, he quickly became a first team regular, playing in the centre–back position.
 Tisserand then scored his first goal of the season, in a 1–0 win over Mainz on 28 September 2019.

 Fenerbahçe

 On 15 September 2020 he joined Turkish side Fenerbahçe.

 Al-Ettifaq

 On 21 August 2022, Tisserand joined Saudi Arabian club Al-Ettifaq on a three-year deal.

 Loan to Abha

 On 30 January 2024, Tisserand joined Abha on a six-month loan.

 Loan to Al-Khaleej

 On 18 August 2024, Tisserand joined Al-Khaleej on a one-year loan.

 Sydney FC

-On 18 August 2025, Tisserand signed with Australian club Sydney FC on a two-year deal, to play in the A-League starting from the 2025-26 season.
+On 18 August 2025, Tisserand signed with Australian club Sydney FC on a two-year deal, to play in the A-League starting from the 2025–26 season.
+In round four of the 2025–26 A-League Men, Tisserand would score his first goal for the club (and his first in five years) in a 2–0 win over Macarthur FC.